 On Monday, April 14th County Executive Maggie Brooks welcomed youth, parents, grandparents and area seniors once again as they visited the Fish Hatchery at Powder Mills Park to participate in the 6th Annual Monroe County Intergenerational Fishing Day.
 The Monroe County Fishing Advisory Board (MCFAB) also once again provided 100 fishing rods to the youth participating in this year’s Fishing Day.
 The NYS DEC provided lessons to all present on how to properly catch and release fish on the beautiful spring day.
 County Executive Brooks handed out certificates to numerous participants and good times were had by all.
 Thank you to all of our generous partners the Monroe County Fishing Advisory Board, the Reidman Foundation, the Monroe County Parks Department, the Monroe County Office for the Aging, and the NYS DEC.

 The Young Citizen of the Year and Willie W. Lightfoot Youth Advocate of the Year Awards were established by the Monroe County Legislature as one of the highest honors for youth and adult leadership, community service, advocacy and perseverance.
 The winners are dynamic Monroe County residents with the passion and drive to change the world, as well as identify and realize solutions to problems.
 They are committed to strengthening their communities and themselves.
 The awards pay tribute to outstanding citizens who have made a local contribution toward advocacy and action.
-To nominate a youth or someone who works with youth who personifies these awards, please fill out the forms below and return them to our office by April 14th, 2014.

 On Saturday, April 12th Youth As Resources (YAR) participated in Global Youth Service Day by volunteering at Foodlink.
 GYSD celebrates and mobilizes millions of young people who improve their communities each day of the year through service.
 The YAR board wants to focus on and help to end hunger and poverty locally as one of their community service project goals for the year.
 Foodlink is the Feeding America regional food bank in Rochester, NY.
 They save and redistribute more than 16 million pounds of food annually to a network of 450 member agencies in a 10-county service area.
 The agency's mission is to end hunger and to leverage the power of food to build a healthier community.